isciences/wsim/docs/concepts/electric_power.rst

 Water-cooled power plants are designed to handle some degree of hydrologic anomalies.
 Intake pipes, for example, are set deep enough in the source body of water so that moderate fluctuations in water level do not expose the intakes and thus reduce the quantity of water that can be extracted.
 For example, if seasonal low water typically occurs in the summer, then low water anomalies in January may not be of consequence if flows remain above summer levels.
-Because of this expectation of variability, return periods used in estimating losses from thermoelectric plants are computed by comparing total blue water to the distribution of annual minimum total blue water, rather than the distribution of total blue water for the month being evaluated.
+Because of this expectation of variability, return periods used in estimating losses for water-cooled plants are computed by comparing total blue water to the distribution of annual minimum total blue water, rather than the distribution of total blue water for the month being evaluated:

-When hydrologic anomalies pose a risk to water-cooled power generation, it is expected that loss of electrical generating capacity will more severe in basins experiencing water stress.
-The basic form of the loss risk model used for water-cooled plants includes this feature.
+* For a basin with ≤ 1 month of storage capacity, the total blue water return period for a given month is based on the distribution of annual minimum total blue water.
+* For a basin with 3 or 6 months of storage capacity, the return period is based on the distribution of annual minimum 3-month or 6-month sums of total blue water.
+* For basins with 12, 24, or 36 months of storage capacity, return periods are based on the distributions of 12-, 24-, and 36-month sums of total blue water for time periods ending in the month of December.

-The mathematical form of the algorithm is:
+The fraction of generation that is lost is calculated using the following equation:

 .. math::